-Ulipristal blocks ovulation by inhibiting progesterone receptor-dependent pathways intrinsic to the ovary
+Ulipristal blocks ovulation by inhibiting progesterone receptor-dependent pathways intrinsic to the ovary (HTML)

 Nallasamy,Shanmugasundaram; Kim,Jaeyeon; Sitruk-Ware,Regine; Bagchi,Milan K.; Bagchi,Indrani C.